faogustavo/plugin-interface-issue/README.md

-# IntelliJ Plugin + Compose issue reproducer
+# Compose issue reproducer

-This is a minimal project to reproduce an issue with IntelliJ plugins and Compose for Desktop.
+This is a minimal project to reproduce an issue with Compose.

 ### Problem